kubernetes/kubernetes/examples/persistent-volume-provisioning/README.md

 provisioner: kubernetes.io/gce-pd
 parameters:
   type: pd-standard
-  zone: us-central1-a
+  zones: us-central1-a, us-central1-b
 ```

 * `type`: `pd-standard` or `pd-ssd`.
 Default: `pd-ssd`
 * `zone`: GCE zone.
+If neither zone nor zones is specified, a random zone in the same region as controller-manager will be chosen.
+Note: zone and zones parameters must not be used at the same time.
-If not specified, a random zone in the same region as controller-manager will be chosen.
+* `zones`: a comma separated list of GCE zone(s).
+If neither zone nor zones is specified, a random zone in the same region as controller-manager will be chosen.
+Note: zone and zones parameters must not be used at the same time.

 #### vSphere